-JustSpeak is a non-partisan network of young people speaking to, and speaking up for a new generation of thinkers who want change in our criminal justice system.
+JustSpeak is a network of young people speaking to, and speaking up for a new generation of thinkers who want change in our criminal justice system.